 The whites of the eyes are 3D printed and very sturdy.
-Print lines are sanded down as fine as possible for a smooth finish.
-The eyes are designed in Photoshop, printed on buckram, and printed once again with black on the other side to improve vision.
-They are then colored with Copics to make the colors vibrant and the shines are dry brushed white.
+Print lines are filled with wood filler and sanded down for a smooth finish.
+They are then spray-painted and sealed with clear acrylic.
+The eyes are designed on the computer and shown to the client for approval.
+They are then painted on high-visibility solar mesh screen.
 Finally, they are sealed with a clear acrylic to prevent water damage.
 Care must still be taken to ensure their longevity.

 As with most fursuits, vision will be poor, as there will always be a blind spot in the center.
 I do my best to mitigate this by making the eyes as close together and forward-facing as possible.
 Please, always have a handler present while wearing any fursuit.
 Suiting during the day or in brightly lit rooms is also recommended for the best vision and your safety.